Rogdham/pyzstd/index.rst

                 | consider reusing a
                 | compressor object.

-        For decompression, they have the same effect, so no need to specify them.
-Pyzstd uses digested dictionary for decompression by default.
+        For decompression, they have the same effect.
+Pyzstd uses **digested** dictionary for decompression by default, which is faster when loading again: ``decompress(dat, zstd_dict=zd)``

+        .. versionadded:: 0.15.7

+    .. py:attribute:: as_prefix

+        Load the dictionary content to compressor/decompressor as a "prefix", by passing this attribute as `zstd_dict` argument: ``compress(dat, zstd_dict=zd.as_prefix)``

+        Prefix can be used for :ref:`patching engine<patching_engine>` scenario.

+        #.
+Prefix is compatible with "long distance matching", while dictionary is not.
+        #.
+Prefix only work for the first frame, then the compressor/decompressor will return to no prefix state.
+This is different from dictionary that can be used for all subsequent frames.
+        #.
+When decompressing, must use the same prefix as when compressing.
+        #.
+Loading prefix to compressor is costly.
+        #.
+Loading prefix to decompressor is not costly.

         .. versionadded:: 0.15.7